 - Uncommon data structures

 Malbolge is by far the most difficult programming language to learn, as evidenced by the fact that it took no less than two years to complete the first Malbolge code.
 The readability of the code is incredibly low.

 Malbolge is unpopular in the software business since it is almost worthless.
 It can only be utilized and learned as a challenge and has no real-world use.

-The use of esoteric notation all through the code syntax and the self-modifying nature, which does not provide the desired outcomes, renders the code unusable.
+The use of esoteric notation throughout the code syntax and the self-modifying nature, which does not provide the desired outcomes, renders the code unusable.

 The Final Outcome

-Finally, the internet & social groups have provided access to a wealth of resources for learning whatever we choose, including several world’s most difficult programming languages.
-But picking the easiest thing to learn is like picking the lowest hanging fruit.
-Its popularity does not guarantee a reward.
-If you want to master a programming language, begin with its utility.
-HTML is a fantastic place to start if you want to work in software development, mobile app development, web development, or game creation.
-Python may be your best choice for big data and data research.
-Fortunately, the most common languages, C, Java, and Python, are quite simple to master.
+Finally, the internet & social groups have provided access to a wide range of resources for learning whatever language we choose, including several world’s most difficult programming languages.
+However, one thing you need to remember is that the popularity of any programming language does not guarantee a reward.
+If you want to master this skill, the best way is, to begin with its utility.
+For instance, HTML is a fantastic place to start if you want to work in software development, mobile app development, web development, or game creation.
+Similarly, Python might turn out to be your best choice for big data and data research.
+Fortunately, the most common languages, C, Java, and Python, are also quite simple to master.